Stay informed with daily news and our newsletters!Learn more

 The Canadian Diabetes Association says that "All sweeteners available in Canada go through rigorous testing.
 Once they have been approved it means that they are suitable for use by all Canadians, including those with diabetes."

-The Multiple Sclerosis Society of Canada posts an alert on its site regarding this article, and asks visitors to note that:
+The Multiple Sclerosis Foundation posts an article on its site regarding this claim, concluding with the following editor’s note:

 The Alzheimer Society of Canada makes no reference to Aspartame as a possible cause of Alzheimer's disease.
 When an email was sent to the Alzheimer site asking if they knew of any links between Aspartame and Alzheimer's a reply arrived the next day, saying that there were no known links between them.